airdcpp-web/airdcpp-webclient/README.md

 The client can be installed on a normal computer or file server and accessed with a responsive web-based user interface (optimized also for mobile devices).

-Key functionality:
+### Key functionality

-- Select the directories to share to other users
+- Share selected directories with other users
 - Search for files
 - Save files on disk or view them via the browser
 - Chatting capabilities (group and private chat)